 Postgraduate fellowships are grants that fund law graduates to work at public interest organizations or government agencies.
-They are typically short-term positions that allow new lawyers to gain exposure and experience in their chosen field.
+They are typically year-long positions that allow new lawyers to gain exposure and experience in their chosen field.
 Postgraduate fellowships are collectively the largest source of entry-level public interest law jobs and can put graduates in a great position to find subsequent public interest work (often at the same organization/agency).

-Michigan Law has several postgraduate fellowships specifically for Michigan Law graduates:
+Michigan Law Postgraduate Fellowships Michigan Law has several postgraduate fellowships specifically for Michigan Law graduates:

 Other Postgraduate Fellowships There are five primary types of post graduate fellowships that fund public interest work:

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law

 625 South State Street,